 the Ohio Turnpike and an empty, long white bus in a parking lot full of nothing but dirty snow and black ice.
 The wind was freezing.

 With that autographed book, Mari hopes to crowdfund a film about Yosh Kawano.
 Yosh took care of the Chicago Cubs for six decades.

-Inside the Ernie Banks book is a paper describing Mari’s documentary idea.
-It has four images: Yosh’s famous white fishing hat, now in the Baseball Hall of Fame.
+Inside the Ernie Banks book is an envelope containing a paper describing Mari’s documentary idea.
+Four images on the paper: Yosh’s famous white fishing hat, now in the Baseball Hall of Fame.
 Then, a baseball card of the 1958 Cubs, with a yellow circle around Yosh.
 Next, Yosh’s smiling face in front of the American flag-- his obituary photo.
 The last photo: the Manzanar internment camp.
 Yosh was one of the over 100,000 Americans interned during World War II.
 Anyone 1/16th Japanese or more was given six days to pack and get on a train, with no destination given.
 Yosh was released early so he go fight in New Guinea and the Philippines.
 He won combat medals.

-Next, a woman suggests that John should marry her daughter.
+Next, a woman approaches one of the mikes and suggests to John that he should marry her daughter.
 Then he’s asked about his most challenging role.
-“Max”, he answers.
+“Max,” he answers.
 An attractive woman asks John if he’d like to meet her and her friends afterwards, in a karaoke bar.
 The moderator moves things on, points to a man at the mike on the other side of the room.

 "John, what about the World Series?
 I'm a Cleveland fan ".